 Native apps are – as the name suggests – native to the platform they operate within, created in the relevant coding language – Objective-C or Swift for iOS and Java or Kotlin for Android.
-Native apps can access all of the platform’s features without restrictions.
-Here you can discover more differences between native, hybrid and web apps.
+They can access all of the platform’s features without restrictions.

 React Native advantages